LOADING ...

 'Twas a summer evening and a goodly crowd was there

-well-nigh filled Joe's barroom on the corner of the square
+Which well-nigh filled Joe's barroom on the corner of the

-A crept slowly in and posed upon the floor.
+A vagabond slowly in and posed upon the floor.

 "Where did it come from?"
 Someone said.
 "The has blown it in?"